TUDelft-PRIME-Books/Linear-Algebra/Chapter9/PowerMethod.md

 :url: https://embed.grasple.com/exercises/eec3cdc7-c86d-4fc7-a7fc-46b362a0fa5f?id=109962
 :label: grasple_exercise_9_3_1
 :dropdown:
-:description: To distill an eigenvalue from the iterates of the power method
+:description: To distill an eigenvalue from the iterates of the power method.

 ::::